 Packaged Air Conditioning Units

-Choosing an HVAC Contractor to Install a New Air Conditioning System
+Choosing an HVAC Contractor

 To ensure your unit will be installed correctly, hire an HVAC contractor to help you install a new AC system.
 When researching a quality HVAC contractor, take a look at their:

 A SEER rating is another component you should look for in your shopping experience.
 Think of SEER rating like you think of miles per gallon (MPG) on your car.
 Higher MPG means you spend less money on fuel.
 In the same way, a high SEER rating correlates with a more energy-efficient unit.
-It’s calculated by measuring the total BTU’s (British Thermal Unit) of heat rejected per hour and dividing it by the watts of electricity used to reject that heat.

-The above graph represents the lifetime energy cost of operating an AC unit depending on its SEER rating.
+The rating is calculated by measuring the total BTU’s (British Thermal Unit) of heat removed per hour and dividing it by the watts of electricity used to remove that heat.
 The higher the SEER rating, the lower the lifetime energy cost.
 Even though units with higher SEER ratings cost more initially, they will save you more money over time.